 After an intense therapeutic wilderness setting in Montana, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Montana.

-Although not located in Montana, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Montana, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.

 Journey Home’s therapeutic approach focuses on choosing, with the help of parents and a specialized professional team, goals to accomplish in five core principles: